cbg-ethz/LolliPop/preprint/README.md

 # Notebooks

-This directory contains the Notebooks that have been used to generate the plots for the submission to Recomb 2003.
+This directory contains the Notebooks that have been used to generate the plots for the preprint.

 ## Jupyter kernel